ak2022dev/kirigami_soundbalance/design_and_coding_notes.md

 Yes, getting compilation error.
 Need to add backend.h into main.cpp I think... will try...
 Yes, that worked.
 Double-checking, was my mistake I missed reading that from the documentation(!)

+Added the code to actually do something with the backend link.
+I adapted the tutorial into my example and ran it.
+Works!